eBPF Basics (Part 2)

 Communication between eBPF programs and user-space programs

-From what was learned in the previous tutorial, you can now create simple eBPF programs that hook certain events, and perform some basic action, for example thanks to helper functions.
+From what was learned in the previous tutorial, you can now create simple eBPF programs that hook certain events and perform some basic action, for example thanks to helper functions.
 However, right now the code that you can write is very limited.
 You simply execute a series of instructions once an event is triggered but you cannot store any data or state between events.

 This is where maps come in.
 Maps are a way to store data in the kernel that can be accessed by (other) eBPF programs and even by user-space programs.